daniel-burton/Find-Subway-Meeting-Place/README.md

 The bash script get_gtfs.sh will create a 'data' folder, download and extract the appropriate data, then process the data into a graph in the new folder 'graph'.

+`reqs.txt` includes the requirements-- just the requirements for `flask` plus `fuzzywuzzy` for string matching

 The flask app in /server will start a RESTful API that responds to start/end queries with a route JSON.

-The python interface, interface.py, is a command line front end with fuzzy matching of user input to station names.
+The python interface, interface.py, is a command line front end with fuzzy matching of user input to station names. meeting_interface.py is a work in progress that will do the same.

+Next steps:
+  - deploy the server.
-Next step: a React web app that pings the API.
+  - create a React web app that pings the API.
+  - create a simple visualization of the routes / found meeting places for the web app.